6 Key Differences Between Separation and Divorce

-An unhappy marriage is one where a person may feel like all love is lost and neither of the partners feels loved or secured.
-As an escape from such a bad relationship, many of us turn to divorce or legal separations.
+An unhappy marriage is one where a person may feel like all love is lost and neither of the partners feels loved or secure.
+As an escape from such a bad relationship, many of us turn to divorce or legal separation.

 Although both of these may seem to have the same purpose, that is to allow married couples to separate paths from each other, there are several differences between legal separation and divorce.